marcesher/learn/teams/rands_perf_management.md

   - it's the entire team.
 Perhaps they have the same problem with this person that you do
   - This also damages your credibility as a leader
   - People know you're not dealing with the problem
-  - Think of my time at BR... this was huge with respect to how we saw "leadership" eventually

 3. No surprises